Sebastianhju/Runeterra-5e/Items/Rare Items.md

 ## Twin Shadows
 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Twin Shadows.png" Align=right width=8% height=8%>

-**Haunt**: Once a turn when you affect an enemy with a negative, non-damaging spell, you can use your reaction to summon a spectra version of yourself that haunts the target.
+**Haunt**: Once a turn when you affect an enemy with a negative, non-damaging spell, you can use your reaction to summon a spectral version of yourself that haunts the target.
 Choose one ability, whenever the target make an attack roll, saving throw or ability check using that ability, they have disadvantage on the roll.
-At the end of its turn, the target can use its action to make a wisdom saving throw against your spell save to get rid of the haunt.
+At the end of its turn, the target can attempt a wisdom saving throw against your spell save to get rid of the haunt.
 Once this action is used, it cannot be used again until 30 seconds have passed.

 **Haste**: The cooldown of your runes and items are reduced by 6 seconds.